Take a closer look at our most recent academic results.

-Of those students retaking A levels, every student achieved at least one grade uplift in each subject they were taking.
-91% achieved a two grade uplift and 36% achieved a three grade uplift.
-Over the last two years, 46% have seen an uplift of three grades and 13% an uplift of four grades.
+Since 2019, of those students retaking A levels, every student achieved at least one grade uplift in each subject they were taking.
+Over 90% achieved a two-grade uplift and one-third of students achieved a three-grade uplift.

 Approximately 15,000 tutorial reports are submitted by our tutors each academic year.
 Over many years Greene’s has provided courses of individual tuition using selected tutors who give feedback to students by way of a written report after each tutorial.
 These tutorial reports – named ‘slips’ as they were originally small slips of paper – are the main way in which students are able to measure their progress.